-for the general case where all parameters $\left\{ p_{1},q_{1},r_{1},a_{1},b_{1},c_{1}\right\} $ are nonzero, with detailed calculations in Supplementary Information (SI).
-It has been demonstrated previously that all specializations (``subclasses'') of the model with some parameters restricted to zero also enjoy $2$ invariants (\citet{Seshadri2023}), although the sequence of column operations would depend on which parameters are nonzero.
-Since $p_{1}+q_{1}+r_{1}=0$, energy $\frac{1}{2}\sum_{i=1}^{3}x_{i}^{2}$ is conserved regardless of any other conditions on parameters.
-Furthermore, the sequence of column operations in the general case makes clear that appearance of a second invariant is immanent in energy conservation (SI).
-Without this constraint, it has been previously shown that some linear coefficients must vanish for any invariants at all to appear (\citet{Seshadri2023}).
+which for the case with all parameters nonzero has four independent columns, yielding two invariants (detailed calculations in SI).
+All specialisations of the single gyrostat with some parameters zero also have exactly two invariants \citep{Seshadri2023}, with the sequence of column operations adjusted according to nonzero parameters.
+Since $p_{1}+q_{1}+r_{1}=0$, energy $\frac{1}{2}\sum_{i=1}^{3}x_{i}^{2}$ is one invariant regardless of parameter values; the column echelon form shows that a second invariant is a necessary consequence of this energy conservation constraint (SI).
+Without this constraint, some linear coefficients must vanish for any invariants at all to appear \citep{Seshadri2023}.